Friedrich Gerhard Rohlfs: Biography

 In 1875, he visited the United States, and lectured on his travels.
 In 1878 Rohlfs and Anton Stecker (1855-1888) were commissioned by the German African Society to go to Wadai.
-They succeeded in reaching the oasis of Kufra, one of the chief centres of the Senussites, but being attacked by Arabs, they were obliged to retreat, making their way to the coast at Benghazi, reached in October 1879.
-In 1880 Rohlfs accompanied Stecker in an exploring expedition to Abyssinia; but after delivering a letter from the German emperor to the Negus, he returned to Europe.
+They succeeded in reaching the oasis of Kufra, one of the chief centres of the Senussites, but being attacked by Arabs, they were obliged to retreat, making their way to the coast at Benghazi, reaching there in October 1879.
+In 1880 Rohlfs accompanied Stecker on an exploring expedition to Abyssinia; but after delivering a letter from the German emperor to the Negus, he returned to Europe.

 In 1885, when the rivalry between the British and Germans in East Africa was very keen, Otto von Bismarck appointed Rohlfs consul at Zanzibar, which Bismarck desired to secure for Germany.
 Rohlfs, untrained in diplomacy, was no match for John Kirk, the British agent, and he was soon recalled.
 He did not visit Africa again.

 Rohlfs died at Rüngsdorf, near Bonn.